dfad1ripe/eetest/README.md

 ## Configuranble parameters

 You might want to alter the timeZone parameter, line 33.
 At the moment the parameter has the value of `-05:00` that corresponds to Central timezone.
+It should be equal to the timezone of the local machine.

 This parameter is used to ensure proper work when the local machine is located not in the same timezone as GitHub servers (that is Pacific, UTC-8).